volusion/element/content/how-to/style-a-block-with-aphrodite.md

 ### 3. Creating Your Classes

-When you need to reference your custom styles, you will need to import your `getStyles` function form your styles file as well as `css` and `StyleSheet` from aphrodite.
-Then follow the example below to create your classes object.
-Once your classes object exists, you can create your dynamic classNames by using the following format: `css(classes.YOUR_CLASS_NAME)`.
+When you need to reference your custom styles, you will need to import your `getStyles` function from your styles file as well as `css` and `StyleSheet` from Aphrodite.
+Afterwards, follow the example below to create your classes object.
+Once your classes object exists, you can create your dynamic classNames using the following format: `css(classes.YOUR_CLASS_NAME)`.

 Example: